- About BWF Fire Door Alliance

 Whether you are a landlord, a building manager in the public or private sector, an architect or building designer, knowing that a fire door will perform as it should is critical.
 A fire test report alone does not prove this.

-Fire door third-party certification means that the door manufacturer or processor is audited by a third-party to provide evidence that the product is tested appropriately and produced to a consistent standard.
+Fire door third-party certification means that the door manufacturer or processor is audited by an independent third-party organisation to provide evidence that the product is tested appropriately and produced to a consistent standard.
 This gives verification of product performance and reassurance over consistency and quality.